PennHFD, a Specialty Corn Feed for Control of Enteritis in PoultryID# 2021-5258

 Previous studies have shown that flavonoids, compounds naturally found in plants that are known for a wide range of health benefits, can help ameliorate NE in chickens.
 However, previous supplementation of flavonoid-rich feed resulted in reduced feed consumption and animal performance.
 To circumvent issues with supplementation, Penn State inventors developed a flavonoid-rich corn variety, named PennHFD, via traditional breeding methods (i.e. with no directed genetic modification).
 Corn is already a commonly used feed-product for poultry in the United States.

 Application & Market Utility

-In initial study, the Penn State Inventors demonstrate that chickens challenged with C. perfringens and fed a diet that include PennHFD, have statistically lower mortality rates, reduced incidence of intestinal lesions, and increased growth performance (as compared to infected chickens receiving diets with non-flavonoid enriched corn).
+In an initial study, the Penn State inventors demonstrate that chickens challenged with C. perfringens and fed a diet that include PennHFD, have statistically lower mortality rates, reduced incidence of intestinal lesions, and increased growth performance (as compared to infected chickens receiving diets with non-flavonoid enriched corn).
 Interestingly, birds that were not challenged with C. perfringens and fed a diet that included PennHFD, also demonstrate an improved growth performance as compared to non-infected chickens fed a control diet.
 Taken together, results demonstrate that the novel high-flavonoid corn variety, PennHFD, may represent an antimicrobial-free, non-GMO alternative for improving health and performance in poultry.